Antinym/ffxi-windower4-addons/roe/ReadMe.md

 5. unset <profile name> : removes currently set objectives
     - if a profile name is specified, every objective in that profile will be removed
     - if a profile name is not specificed, all objectives will be removed (based on your settings)
-6. set <list of record ids> : takes ROE objective IDs as arguments (space or comma delimited)
+6. unset <list of record ids> : takes ROE objective IDs as arguments (space or comma delimited)
     - `roe unset 1000` will try to unset the "Speak to Fisherman's Guild Master" Objective
     - `roe unset 29,31` will try to unset the "Total Damage I" and "Total Healing I" Objectives
     - unset profile rules as defined above apply